bahmutov/cypress-workshop-basics/slides/08-retry-ability/PITCHME.md

 ![one label](./img/one-label.png)

-⌨️ test "has the right label"
+⌨️ edit the test "has the right label" following the picture

+Did you write several commands before writing an assertion? <!-- .element: class="fragment" -->

 +++